 Step 3: Brush Refrigerator Coils

 To access the coils, reach an appliance brush through the middle of the compartment and towards the right side.
 Clean GE Monogram refrigerator coils by brushing them thoroughly to loosen dust and lint.

 After the appliance brush, use a vacuum hose attachment to remove the smallest pieces of dust and lint from the GE Monogram coils.
 Vacuum within the compartment to remove debris from the areas around the coils as well.

 Step 5: Replace the Grille and Restore Refrigerator’s Power

 Finally, after you clean GE Monogram refrigerator coils, replace the grille or panel by pulling downwards and pushing in place.
 Restore power to the refrigerator by reconnecting the appropriate fuse or flipping the breaker in your home’s fuse or circuit breaker box.

 If your GE Monogram refrigerator is still not performing adequately, it may be time for an expert evaluation.
-The team at Appliance Genie can fix your refrigerator with a professional assessment or rapid repair.
+The team at Appliance Genie can fix your refrigerator with a professional assessment or fast GE appliance repair.